 You take off your shoes at the entry of the ryokan and put on a pair of slippers which you wear until you reach the entry area of your room.
 There you remove them before you step on the tatami mats.
 Before entering the bathroom you put on a pair of slippers worn only there.

 Hot green tea was always available in our room.

 The hospitality at Miyukiya made it a memorable stop on our travels.
 Our gracious hosts are shown below.
 They spoke about as much English as we spoke Japanese, but we managed to communicate quite well.

 After dinner we would enjoy a traditional Japanese bath and a soak in Miyukiya’s geothermally heated pond.

 Our ryokan was just a 10 minute walk (moving very slowly) from 7 of the 9 jigoku or hells.
 These are areas that spew sulphurous mud and form steaming lakes of various hues.
 For ¥ 2000 you can buy a ticket that gives entry to 9 of the jigoku.
 Each has something different.
-In some the main attraction is animals in hell (like too many zoos animals spend their lives in a concrete cell).
+In some the main attraction is animals in hell.
+While not a fan of crocodiles, hell #5, Oniyama-Jigoku was hell to see.
+Like too many zoos and factory farms, animals spend their unbearable lives in overcrowded concrete cells.

 Beppu Utamaro Gallery

 Among its many attractions Beppu is home to the Beppu Utamaro Gallery or sex museum.
 They have many examples of ukiyo-e and ancient sculpture.
 Unfortunately for us, due to it all being in kanji we don’t know just how ancient.